 The mission of the ASM Journals program is to advance the microbiological sciences through the pursuit of scientific knowledge and dissemination of the results of fundamental and applied research.
 Edited by working scientists who are drawn from eminent institutions around the world, ASM Journals have delivered excellence and value for over 90 years.
 Known for their quality, rigor, and fairness, ASM Journals continue to provide current, influential coverage of basic and clinical microbial research.

 American Academy of Microbiology

 The Academy is the honorific leadership group within the ASM.
 The mission of the Academy is to recognize scientists for outstanding contributions to microbiology and provide microbiological expertise in the service of science and the public.
-The Academy administers ASM's awards and certification programs, convenes several colloquia a year for in-depth analysis of critical issues in microbiology, and honors distinguished scientists by electing them to Fellowship in the Academy.
+The Academy administers ASM's awards, convenes several colloquia a year for in-depth analysis of critical issues in microbiology, and honors distinguished scientists by electing them to Fellowship in the Academy.

 The Core Purpose of the American Society of Microbiology's Communications is to engage, inform and excite about our science.
 Its vision is to connect people with our science to increase their appreciation, understanding and excitement about the world of microbes through communications excellence.

 To support this vision, Communications provides media relations functions, public outreach, communication training, websites, social media and other resources for ASM.
 It also oversees the production of Microbe magazine, which is the news magazine of the ASM, and is published monthly in print and online.